 Set personal goals this time and not professional goals.
-This will take you deeper and will help you to gel with people around.
+Thus, this will take you deeper and will help you to gel with people around.

 List of probable goals on your mind

 2. Family Heritage: Family usually get ready to send you abroad for higher studies as they have a family member, acquaintance there.
 Your family might be having a heritage.
 So it arouses curiosity in you.
-You wish to know about the impending heritage or lineage.
+Also, you may wish to know about the impending heritage or lineage.

 3. Engage with Locals: If you want to feel like home in an unknown place engage with locals.
 Yes.
 Locals make you feel comfortable and more familiar with the place.
 They give you a deeper understanding.
-Make friends, hang out with them so that you don’t feel homesick.
+Additionally, make friends, hang out with them so that you don’t feel homesick.

 Learn from them and make them learn something about yourself, your culture.
 It’s like a cultural exchange program.
-Invite them to visit your country and place and serve them as they did to you in their country.
+For instance, invite them to visit your country and place and serve them as they did to you in their country.